badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 ```

 You have to change the last line by replacing `#('CORA')` by list of packages corresponding to your project.
-You should change `$VERSION` by `master` if you want to work only with the stable version of CORA.
-Or by `development` for the development version of CORA.
+You should change `$VERSION` by `master` if you want to work only with the stable version of SmartTest.
+Or by `development` for the development version of SmartTest.

 ### Help us

 I'm also working on test usage habit.
-If you'd like to use CORA and in the same time help us (because it's awesome ;) ).
+If you'd like to use SmartTest and in the same time help us (because it's awesome ;) ).
 Please use this command :